unapologeticaf/digital-garden/content/Liar's story (text).md

 And with his newly found costume, the kid left behind everything he was still clinging on to, and ventured back into the city.

 Everybody was looking at him now.
 Everybody wanted him to say something, but he couldn't.
-The kid got himself something to scribble on, and went:
+The kid got himself some scraps and a marker, and scribbled:

 *"Can you hear me now?"*

-But as that man told him, nobody was actually listening.

----
+Some replied:

+*"Yes"*

+So the kid started to tell his story.